Exam Connection

 🎯 Exam Connection

 Which exam board?
-Bristol is the standard UK city case study used primarily for OCR B (Paper 2: Urban Futures), though AQA and Edexcel students will also use UK city case studies.
+Bristol is the standard UK city case study used primarily for OCR B (Paper 2: Urban Futures).
+Edexcel (1GE0 Paper 1, Component 3: Diverse Places) also requires a UK city case study.
+AQA students study their own chosen city.
 The question types and mark allocations below are typical across boards.

 Exam frequency: UK city case studies appear in every sitting.
 Urban issues is one of the highest-frequency Human Geography topics at GCSE.